Last update Sept. 27/19

 This shows the old defaut level brightness

 This is a low level setting and the 0 setting is a bit lower than this.

-Rusty Crawford's O-360 powered RV7A in Friendswood, Texas after he applied new paint.
-Rusty is one of the highest time SDS users with over 1700 hours and has been instrumental in giving us many good ideas and feedback to improve SDS aviation products.
+Rusty Crawford's O-360 powered RV7A in Friendswood, Texas.
+Rusty is one of the highest time SDS users with nearly 2000 hours and has been instrumental in giving us many good ideas and feedback to improve SDS aviation products.